Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Methodology

 where

-In the article, despite the optimality of regimes being defined to \(t\)-year survival probability, other value functions such as the restricted mean \cite[]{gengOptimalTreatmentRegimes2015} and the quantile \cite[]{zhouTransformationInvariantLearningOptimal2022} of survival time are available.
+In this article, despite the optimality of regimes being defined by the largest \(t\)-year survival probability, other value functions, such as the restricted mean \cite[]{gengOptimalTreatmentRegimes2015} and the quantile \cite[]{zhouTransformationInvariantLearningOptimal2022} of the survival time, are also available.
+We defer the discussion to Section \ref{discussion}.